Ean Weiler: 2023–24 season

 Weiler debuted on the Junior Grand Prix circuit by finishing eighteenth at 2023 JGP Turkey.
 He would go on to compete at the 2023 Santa Claus Cup, where he finished fifth on the junior level.
 At the 2024 Swiss Junior Championships, Weiler won the silver medal.
 He then ended the season with a fourth-place finish at the 2024 Bavarian Open.

 In May 2024, Weiler moved to Champéry, where Stéphane Lambiel became his new coach.

 2024–25 season

 Weiler began the season by competing on the 2024–25 ISU Junior Grand Prix series, finishing fourth at 2024 JGP Turkey and eleventh at 2024 JGP Slovenia.
 He then went on to win gold on the junior level at the 2024 Tallinn Trophy.

 In early December, Weiler won the 2025 Swiss junior national title.
 Selected to compete at the 2025 World Junior Championships in Debrecen, Hungary, Weiler finished in twenty-fourth place.

 2025–26 season

-Weiler started the season by competing on the Junior Grand Prix circuit, finishing eighth at 2025 JGP Latvia.
+Weiler started the season by competing on the Junior Grand Prix circuit, finishing eighth at 2025 JGP Latvia and seventh at 2025 JGP Poland.
+Between the two events, Weiler made his senior international debut at the 2025 Crystal Skate Open, winning the silver medal.
+He followed this up with a fourth-place finish at the 2025 Swiss Open.

+Weiler went on to compete on the 2025–26 Challenger Series, finishing seventh at the 2025 CS Warsaw Cup and eleventh at the 2025 CS Tallinn Trophy.

+In December, he made his senior national debut at the 2026 Swiss Championships, winning the silver medal behind Lukas Britschgi.
+Selected to compete at the 2026 European Championships in Sheffield, England, United Kingdom, Weiler finished the event in twenty-first place.
+Following that in January, he placed second as a senior on the Bavarian Open 2026.

+2026–27 season

+Weiler began the season by competing on the 2026–27 ISU Junior Grand Prix series, finishing third at JGP in Latvia.
+Subsequently, he went onto win gold at the JGP in Georgia; the first Junior Grand Prix gold medal for Swiss men since Jamal Othman in 2004.